yuxwind/epsilonResnet/README.md

 + run_imagenet.sh
 + run_svhn.sh

+A few trained and compressed models on CIFAR-10 and ImageNet are listed [here](https://drive.google.com/drive/folders/1pJ6C3IbxmrvwjgTlnlQ13bLZXuH3j8yt?usp=sharing)

 ## Training

-### imagenetEpsilonResnet.py
+### On ImageNet
-This is the training code of [&epsilon;-ResNet](https://arxiv.org/abs/1804.01661) on ImageNet.
-The experiment results on Pre-activation ResNet(the standard one) and &epsilon;-ResNet of 101 layers are as below.
+Here is an example of training on ImageNet with two variants of ResNet 101: Pre-activation ResNet(the standard one) and &epsilon;-ResNet.

 Two &epsilon; values 2.0 and 2.1 give out 20.12% and 25.60% compression ratio separately.

 <p style="text-align:center;"><img src="figures/imagenet-val-error.png" align="middle" width="450" height="300"/></p>